 The directional elder team is made up of an equal number of staff members and lay members, for a maximum of ten total directional elders.
+(Currently, we are at the maximum and have ten directional elders.)

 Lay elders on the directional elder team serve in four-year terms, with one elder rotating off each year.
 According to our bylaws, each lay elder can serve two consecutive terms, for a total of eight years.
-New lay elders are appointed by the existing directional elders and announced to the congregation to allow them to speak into their approval.
+New lay elders are appointed by the existing directional elders and brought forward to the congregation for approval.
 For a period of at least 30 days, the directional elders hear from any congregation member who has cause to believe that a lay elder candidate is unqualified.
 If no such disqualifications arise during these 30 days, the candidate becomes a lay elder.

 Staff elders on the directional elder team are appointed by the senior pastor, in consultation with the rest of the directional elders.
 Unlike lay elders, there is no limitation in our bylaws regarding how long a staff elder may serve on the team.
-However, staff elders frequently rotate off the directional elder board to allow a variety of people to serve in that capacity.
+However, staff elders frequently rotate off the directional elder board to allow a variety of elders to serve in that capacity.

 The directional elder team regularly meets once a month for four to five hours.
 Occasionally, the team will have specially called meetings or handle matters via email.
-In addition to the responsibilities laid on elders by Scripture (mentioned above), our directional elders (1) offer wise counsel, (2) put on the brakes by saying no, and (3) help in times of crisis.
+In addition to the responsibilities common to all of our elders, the directional elders (1) offer wise counsel, (2) put on the brakes by saying no, and (3) help in times of crisis.

 1. Wise Counsel.
 The larger the Summit gets, the more we delegate key responsibilities to paid staff.
-We consider this appropriate stewardship of the resources and the flock God has entrusted to us, especially since some of our paid staff also function as elders (either directional or shepherding).
-However, as our church staff increases, we want to ensure that our directional elders are still exercising their biblical authority.
+We consider this appropriate stewardship of the resources and the flock God has entrusted to us, especially since many of our paid staff also function as elders.
+However, as our church staff increases, we want to ensure that we continue to be led by our elders.
 When making key decisions that affect the entire church, the directional elders offer a perspective that the paid staff can often miss, being so deeply immersed in the everyday grind of ministry.

-2. Brakes.
+- 2. Brakes.
 The directional elder team provides an extra layer of accountability for the lead pastor and the staff.
 Should anything go amiss with the staff of the church, the directional elders have the authority to immediately apply the brakes.
-They do not micromanage the staff's expenses or programming decisions, since they desire to empower our staff to lead according to their giftings.
-But they are given an open book for everything that we do as a church, and are encouraged to step in at any time, in any ministry, if they see something unwise or patently sinful arise.

-3. Crisis Team in Waiting.
+They do not micromanage the staff's expenses or programming decisions, as they have neither the time, nor the desire, nor the expertise to do so.
+But they are given an open book for everything that we do as a church, and are encouraged to step in at any time, in any ministry, if they see something unwise or patently sinful arise. - 3.
+Crisis Team in Waiting.
 The Summit needs a group of godly and wise people who have both the experience and the wisdom to work through the tough calls, sharp disagreements, and dicey issues that come with any major crisis.
 The nature of these crises varies.
 Some of the most common are tragedies in the lives of our members, public media needs, and instances of church discipline.
 By the time these urgent needs arise, it's too late to assemble a response team.
 The directional elder team is prepared to act as just such an urgent crisis team, handling situations as they arise or delegating them to the appropriate ministry leaders.